 In order to understand how a child support amount is calculated, you must understand the factors that a judge must consider when making a child support calculation.
-Expenses such as rent, mortgage, car payment, gas, food, clothing, and utilities are not relevant when determining a party’s child support obligation.
+Judges are required to follow the Florida Child Support Guidelines.
+Expenses such as rent, mortgage, car payment, gas, food, clothing, and utilities are not relevant when determining a parent’s child support obligation.
 In fact, the amount of child support you think you need (or the amount you think you can afford to pay) are also irrelevant and will not be considered by the Court.
 The only factors that the court will consider in calculating child support are:

 - Both parent’s incomes

 - Deductions allowed by statute

 - The cost of the child’s medical insurance

 - The number of nights that each parent have the child(ren).

 A non-working parent may have income imputed to them.
 “Imputation” means that the court will assume – for the purposes of calculating child support – that the non-working parent receives a specific amount of income.